About IFSB > Establishment > Background

 Malaysia, the host country of the IFSB, has enacted a law known as the Islamic Financial Services Board Act 2002, which gives the IFSB the immunities and privileges that are usually granted to international organisations and diplomatic missions.

 Adoption of Standards

-Since its inception, the IFSB has issued twenty-six Standards, Guiding Principles and Technical Note for the Islamic financial services industry.
+Since its inception, the IFSB has issued twenty-seven Standards, Guiding Principles and Technical Note for the Islamic financial services industry.
 The published documents are on the areas of: